If you haven’t installed Aikeedo locally yet, please refer to our Local Installation Guide first.

 Building for Production

-When you’re ready to build your assets for production:
+When you’re ready to build your assets for production:- Open a terminal in the Aikeedo root directory.

 - Run the build command: